core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 | Recipient Context | ^ Pairwise Recipient Key for the other endpoint |
 +-------------------+-------------------------------------------------+
 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context.
-The optional elements labeled with * (with ^) are present only if the group uses the group mode (the pairwise mode)." artwork-align="center"}
+The elements labeled with * and with ^ are relevant only for the group mode and only for the pairwise mode, respectively." artwork-align="center"}

 ## Common Context ## {#ssec-common-context}